Had to play with fire, and get burned

 It’s incomplete to examine Gideon only as a commando in the same way it’s lacking to label Yousef solely a terrorist.
 One label, without perspective and a complete frame-of-reference, occludes illuminating aspects of each man.
 From the perspective of those he attacked, Gideon effectively used the means of terrorism to instill fear since it was in stride with his tactical ends, and so in a way was a terrorist.
 Not too different from what Yousef had hoped for, the biggest difference is that Gideon got results.

 But while Gideon acted within the scope of mutually-accepted war, Yousef’s war existed only in his own mind – the civilians he attacked were not aware that they were at war.
-Although it’s important to note Gideon’s attack wasn’t begun as a formal battle and so was atypical and asymmetric, he did target men who considered themselves troops – while Yousef’s targets did not.
+Although it’s important to note Gideon’s attack wasn’t begun as a formulaic battle and so it was atypical and asymmetric.
+He targeted men who considered themselves troops, Yousef targeted civilians.
 Under Gideon, a “small, disciplined, strictly vetted force discovering ways to horrify an enemy right from the start becomes a staple of special warfare.”9

-But this horrification is not the only element on which special operations are founded, it merely plays a small role.
-So Gideon is at once the godfather of both commandos and terrorists.
+So, in a way, Gideon is at once the godfather of both commandos and terrorists.